-For this category we will discuss basic California traffic tickets for infraction violations listed in the the California Vehicle Code.
 This section can be broken down into two main categories, moving violations and non moving violations.
 Convictions for non moving violations do not result in a point on your DMV record, so these offenses are generally considered the most minor of all offenses.
 Many of these violations are also correctable which means that the charge can be dismissed and the fine waived for a $25 proof of correction fee if you properly correct the violation and provide proof to the court in a timely manner.
 Common non moving violations include expired registration, driving without proof of insurance, and equipment violations such as illegally tinted windows or a burnt out tail light.
 For a non moving violation, it will rarely make sense to hire a California traffic ticket lawyer.
 The cost of hiring a lawyer will usually be too high to justify the result and the these types of violations can easily be corrected on your own.
 The only catch is that you must handle them before the deadline on the bottom of the ticket.
-If you miss the deadline things get VERY complicated and it could be time to call a California traffic ticket lawyer.
+If you miss the deadline things get VERY complicated,and it’s time to call a California traffic ticket lawyer.

 The second type of basic infraction is a moving violation.
 Moving violations generally involve driving the car, hence the name moving violation.
-Common movers include speeding, illegal turns, red light camera tickets, and driving in the carpool lane.
+Common movers include speeding, illegal turns, red light camera tickets, and crossing the double yellow to exit or enter the carpool lane.
 Moving violations are generally considered more serious than non moving violations for two reasons.
 First, they are never correctable.
-You can’t show proof that you fixed them and have the case dismissed for $25.
+You can’t show proof that you fixed them and have the case dismissed.
 Second, if you are convicted of a moving violation, one or more points will be assigned to your driving record.
-Add the damage from the point to the cost of the fine and you very quickly end up in a place where it might make sense to hire a California traffic ticket lawyer.
+The damage from the point and the cost of the fine can quickly add up to a point where it makes sense to hire a California traffic ticket lawyer.
 If you contact a reputable lawyer, the lawyer will not try to sell you his or her services if they are not in your best interest.
 A good lawyer will help you consider your options, including traffic school eligibility and the facts of your case, to determine if it makes sense to hire a lawyer for your ticket.